ccfang2/TopicsMetricsStats2022WiSe/README.md

 ## Simulation

-Simulation code and results are in folder 'SimHonestDiD'.
+Simulation code and results are in folder [SimHonestDiD](https://github.com/ccfang2/TopicsMetricsStats2022WiSe/tree/main/SimHonestDiD).

 ## Shiny App

-Please check this [repository](https://github.com/ccfang2/HonestDiDSenAnlys) for detailed information on the Shiny app.
+Click this [link](https://ccfang2.shinyapps.io/HonestDiDSenAnlys/) to access the Shiny app that facilitates the sensitivity analysis proposed in [Rambachan and Roth (2022)](https://jonathandroth.github.io/assets/files/HonestParallelTrends_Main.pdf).
+Please check this [repository](https://github.com/ccfang2/HonestDiDSenAnlys) for detailed information on this Shiny app.

 ## Other Resources